(Disclosure: Some of the links below may be affiliate links)

 For instance, our bank, Migros Bank, used a total of 6.2% as the rate for computing the costs.

 I do not understand why these rates are so high currently.
 The interest rates in Switzerland have never stopped falling in the last ten years.
 But this is not something we can do anything about.
-This high theoretical rates will highly limit your capacity to get a loan.
+These high theoretical rates will highly limit your capacity to get a loan.

 Once they have calculated the total costs of your house, this total must be lower than 33% of your income.
 So, in our case, 6.2% of the mortgage needs to be smaller than 33% of our income.
-You need to take 6.2% of the value of the loan into account, not of the value of the house.
+You need to take 6.2% of the value of the loan into account, not the value of the house.
 In general, the mortgage will be 80% of the house value.

-Depending on the bank, how they compute your income is a bit different.
+Depending on the bank, how they compute your income is slightly different.
 But in most cases, they will consider your previous year’s taxable income.
 And there are some exceptions.
-For instance, in my case, they refused to take my bonus into account because I could not show up three years of bonus payment.
+For instance, in my case, they refused to take my bonus into account because I could not show up for three years of bonus payment.
 If we had waited one more year, we could have afforded a significantly more expensive house.